Oita Airport to Fukuoka via Harmony Land: A 5-Day Family Road Trip with Sanrio, Beppu, and Aso (2026)

 JR Kyushu Green Car for Families: First-Class Limited Express Travel with Kids (2026)

-JR Kyushu’s network of limited express trains (Sonic, Kamome, Kaiou, Aso Boy, Yufuin no Mori, etc.) is the workhorse of Kyushu family travel — but most international visitors only book the standard cars.
-The Green Car (first-class) upgrade adds spacious leather seating, less crowded compartments, and noticeably higher service quality, often for just 30–50% premium … Read more
+JR Kyushu’s network of limited express trains — Sonic, Kamome, Kaiou, Aso Boy, Yufuin no Mori and more — is the workhorse of Kyushu family travel.
+Yet most international visitors only ever book the standard cars and never see what the Green Car (first-class) upgrade actually adds.
+That upgrade buys spacious leather seating, far less … Read more

 Kumamoto Tram with Kids: A Family Guide to the City’s Streetcar Network (2026)